vsillan/game-server-programming-course/presentations/intro.md

 Web APIs play an important role in most online games

-NoSQL databases are more suited for **global scale products**
+NoSQL databases are more suited for global scale products

-A solid backend is a must for a succesful online game
+A solid backend is a requirement for a succesful online game

 Note:

 - Important to understand NoSQL databases especially in terms of performance, availability and scalability
-- These are things that generally apply to a great variety of projects - even outside games
+- What's great about this?
+Learnings can be applied to a great variety of projects - even outside games

 ---

-### I'm a client programmer / artist / designer / insert-a-role-here - **Why should I care about server programming?**
+### Why should you care?

+If you are going to do backend programming as your day job, it's fairly obvious <!-- .element: class="fragment" -->

-To understand: <!-- .element: class="fragment" -->
+Otherwise you still need to understand: <!-- .element: class="fragment" -->

 - the limitations <!-- .element: class="fragment" -->
 - the possibilities <!-- .element: class="fragment" -->